allan-simon/linthesia/README.md

 we also use [tinydir](https://github.com/cxong/tinydir), for cross-plateform file/directory operation but as a header so no need to install anything

+you may also need to install Timidiy on Linux in order to have something to play out the midi

 ##Compiling it (version 0.5 and above)